The problem of Pi_2-cut-introduction: Proof Compression

 Then we can define equivalent sequents

 From now on $S_n'$ will always refer to the rewritten sequence of sequents that is in the correct form for the presented cut-introduction method. $S_n$ will refer to the original version.

-\subsection{Minimal cut-free proofs}
+\subsection{Minimal Cut-Free Proofs}

 In this section we consider cut-free proofs of $S_n$ for a fixed natural number $n$.
 For convenience we will compute lower bounds on the different complexities of minimal proofs of $S_n'$ in terms of the respective complexity measurement instead of computing the exact complexity.
-Moreover, we will show that minimal proofs of $S_n$ always have a smaller complexity than minimal proofs of $S_n'$ no matter which complexity measurement we choose. \begin{lemma} Let $\pi$ be a minimal proof of $S_n$ in terms of quantifier, logical, or symbol complexity and $\pi'$ a minimal proof of $S_n'$ in terms of quantifier, logical, and symbol complexity, respectively then
+Moreover, we will show that minimal proofs of $S_n$ always have a smaller complexity than minimal proofs of $S_n'$ no matter which complexity measurement we choose. \begin{lemma} Let $\pi$ be a minimal proof of the sequent $S_n$ of the example of Section \ref{sec:Example} in terms of quantifier, logical, or symbol complexity and $\pi'$ a minimal proof of the sequent $S_n'$ in prenex normal form in terms of quantifier, logical, and symbol complexity, respectively then

 where $\Diamond\in\{ q,l,s\}$. \end{lemma} \begin{proof}[Proof sketch] Each minimal proof of $S_n$ can be transformed into a minimal proof of $S_n'$.
 This transformation will at most add inferences and, therefore, the respective complexity can only increase. \end{proof} Before we compute the complexities of minimal proofs of $S_n$ we have to show some properties of a potential minimal proof.
-In a first step we show that in a minimal proof (with respect to an arbitrary complexity measurement) all atoms that appear in an instantiation of $A_n,B,C_n,$ or $D$ are active in an axiom. \begin{lemma} Let $\pi$ be a minimal proof in terms of quantifier, logical, or symbol complexity of $S_n$ and
+In a first step we show that in a minimal proof (with respect to an arbitrary complexity measurement) all atoms that appear in an instantiation of $A_n,B,C_n,$ or $D$ are active in an axiom. \begin{lemma} Let $\pi$ be a minimal proof in terms of quantifier, logical, or symbol complexity of the sequent $S_n$ of the example of Section \ref{sec:Example} and

-be instantiations of $A_n,B,C_n,$ and $D$ for some proof-specific terms $a,b_1,b_2,$ $c_1,\ldots ,c_n,d_1,$ and $d_2$ then there are axioms for each atom
+be instantiations of $A_n,B,C_n,$ and $D$ for some proof-specific terms $a,b_1,b_2,$ $c_1,\ldots ,c_n,d_1,$ and $d_2$.
+Then there are axioms for each atom

 in which the respective atom is active. \end{lemma} \begin{proof} The proof works for all four formulas in a similar way.
 We will only consider the formula